scriptin/effective-input-slides/slides.md

 ## Stephen Krashen's hypotheses

+### Input hypothesis

-- **Input hypothesis**: learners progress in their knowledge of the language when they comprehend language input that is slightly more advanced than their current level.
-Krashen called this level of input "i+1", where "i" is the learner's interlanguage and "+1" is the next stage of language acquisition.
+> Learners progress in their knowledge of the language when they comprehend
+> language input that is slightly more advanced than their current level.
+> Krashen called this level of input "i+1", where "i" is the learner's
+> interlanguage and "+1" is the next stage of language acquisition.

+### Acquisition–learning hypothesis

-- **Acquisition–learning hypothesis**: there is a strict separation between (subconscious) acquisition and (conscious, explicit) learning; Krashen claimed that improvement in language ability was only dependent upon acquisition and never on learning.
+> There is a strict separation between (subconscious) acquisition
+> and (conscious, explicit) learning; Krashen claimed that improvement
+> in language ability was only dependent upon acquisition and never on learning.

-- **Monitor hypothesis**: consciously learned language can only be used to monitor language output, but never the source of spontaneous speech.
-- **Natural order hypothesis**: language is acquired in a particular order, and that this order does not change between learners, and is not affected by explicit instruction.
-- **Affective filter hypothesis**: learners' ability to acquire language is constrained if they are experiencing negative emotions such as fear or embarrassment.
+### Monitor hypothesis (...)

+### Natural order hypothesis (...)

+### Affective filter hypothesis (...)

 <https://en.wikipedia.org/wiki/Input_hypothesis>